-The regional economy is showing moderate growth as well as we continue the recovery.
-Seasonally-adjusted taxable sales in the region were up 11 percent ($172.8 million) in April 2014 over April 2013.
-Seasonally-adjusted May 2014 total tourist tax revenues for the three coastal counties increased by 15 percent over May 2013.
+Seasonally-adjusted taxable sales in the region were up 12 percent ($201.7 million) in May 2014 over May 2013.
+Seasonally-adjusted June 2014 total tourist tax revenues for the three coastal counties increased by 11 percent over June 2013.
 Passenger activity for the three Southwest Florida airports grew by four percent over June 2013.
 Revised population projections show an average annual growth rate for the region of 1.5 percent for 2015 to 2040.
 The average annual population growth rate was 2.8 percent for the 1990 to 2013 period.

 The most recently published study: